geotrip/AtollIslandsInGEE/README.md

   return image.updateMask(image.select('fmask').lte(1));
 }
 ```
 Here cloud-masking is implemented as a function, and needs to be called on the image collection in order to work.
 To do this for every single scene in the image collection, it needs to be [mapped](https://developers.google.com/earth-engine/ic_mapping) using the .map() function.
 The code below applies the BQA function to the ls8t2col collection.
-As we will no longer need the BQA band after the cloud filtering has been completed, this is a good time to eleminate bands you will not use.
+As we will no longer need the BQA band after the cloud filtering has been completed, this is a good time to eliminate bands you will not use.
 This can be done using the .select() function with a list of bands you want to keep, e.g. 'B1','B2','B3','B8'.
 Since the bands I wanted to keep are contiguous, I used the shorthand 'B[2-8]'.

 ```javascript
 var t2Filt = ls8t2col